iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### Deploy Non-Management Cluster

-As previously mentioned, non-management IOMesh clusters do not have management responsibilities and function independently as storage pools.
-To deploy a non-management IOMesh cluster, follow these steps using `iomesh-cluster-1` as an example.

-1. Create a namespace for the second IOMesh cluster `iomesh-cluster-1`,
+1. Create a namespace for the cluster `iomesh-cluster-1`,

     ```
     kubectl create namespace iomesh-cluster-1
     ```

-2. Create the `zookeeper` cluster for the cluster `iomesh-cluster-1`.
+2. Create a `zookeeper` cluster for the cluster `iomesh-cluster-1`.

-    - Create a YAML config `iomesh-cluster-1-zookeeper.yaml` and configure `nodeAffinity` and `podAntiAffinity` to schedule the `zookeeper` cluster to nodes `k8s-woker-{3~5}`.
+    - Create a YAML config `iomesh-cluster-1-zookeeper.yaml` with the following content.
+Then configure `nodeAffinity` and `podAntiAffinity` so that the `zookeeper` cluster will be scheduled to nodes `k8s-woker-{3~5}`.

       ```yaml
       apiVersion: zookeeper.pravega.io/v1beta1